lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ![Text result](text_result.png)

-In the Texture class we need to modify the way textures are interpolated in order for the text to be more clear (you will only notice if you play with the text scaling).
+In the ```Texture``` class we need to modify the way textures are interpolated to improve text readibility (you will only notice if you play with the text scaling).

 ```java
 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_NEAREST);
 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MAG_FILTER, GL_NEAREST);
 ```

+But the sample is not fnished yet.
 If you play with the zoom so the text overlaps with the cube you will see this effect.

 ![Text with opaque background](text_opaque.png)